-This quinoa cake recipe from Genius Kitchen is a true family pleaser (even for the little picky kids!).
+This quinoa cake recipe from Genius Kitchen (vegetarian, not vegan) is a true family pleaser (even for the little picky kids!).
 At our house, everyone gobbles them up at an alarming rate.
 This recipe is large enough to eat for dinner and again for lunch throughout the week.

 Simple idea: try vegetarian quinoa cakes!